rgoerwit/pi-cardano-node-setup/README.md

 -4    External IPv4 address (defaults to 0.0.0.0)
 -6    External IPv6 address (defaults to NULL)
--b    User whose home directory will be used for compiling (defaults to 'builduser') -c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -D    Emit chatty debugging output about what the program is doing -g    GHC operating system (defaults to deb10; could also be deb9, centos7, etc.)
+-b    User whose home directory will be used for compiling (defaults to 'builduser') -B    Branch to use when checking out SPO Guild repo code (defaults to 'master') -c    Node configuration file (defaults to <install user home dir>/<network>-config.json) -d    Don't overwrite config files, or 'env' file for gLiveView -D    Emit chatty debugging output about what the program is doing -g    GHC operating system (defaults to deb10; could also be deb9, centos7, etc.)
--G    GHC gcc architecture (default is -march=Armv8-A); the value here is in the form of a flag supplied to GCC -h    Install (naturally, hidden) WiFi; format: SID:password (only use WiFi on the relay, not block producer) -i    Ignore missing dependencies installed by apt-get -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 80s) -n    Connect to specified network instead of mainnet network (Default: mainnet)
+-G    GHC gcc architecture (default is -march=Armv8-A); the value here is in the form of a flag supplied to GCC -y    GHC version (currently defaults to 8.10.4)
+-h    Install (naturally, hidden) WiFi; format: SID:password (only use WiFi on the relay, not block producer) -i    Ignore missing dependencies installed by apt-get -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 80s) -n    Connect to specified network instead of mainnet network (Default: mainnet)
       e.g.: -n testnet (alternatives: allegra launchpad mainnet mary_qa shelley_qa staging testnet...)
--o    Overclocking value (should be something like, e.g., 2100 for a Pi 4) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -r    Install RDP
+-o    Overclocking value (should be something like, e.g., 2100 for a Pi 4 - with heat sinks and a fan, should be fine) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -r    Install RDP
 -R    Relay information (ip-address:port[,ip-address:port...], separated by a comma) to add to topology.json file (clobbers other entries if listen -p <port> is >= 6000)